TERMS OF BUSINESS

 19. TERMINATION

 19.2.
-Without affecting any other right or remedy available to it, either you or we may terminate this Agreement after theInitial Term on each anniversary of the Effective Date by providing three months’ prior written notice.
+Without affecting any other right or remedy available to it, either you or we may terminate this Agreement after the Initial Term on each anniversary of the Effective Date by providing at least three months’ written notice prior to the end of each Extended Term.

 19.3.
 Without affecting any other right or remedy available to you, you may terminate this Agreement by providing one months’ prior written notice where we have exercised our right in either clause 18.1 or 18.2 to vary this Agreement, and where you exercise this right in-accordance with this clause 19.3, the variation of the Agreement shall not be effective during the notice period.

 19.4.
-Notwithstanding the provisions of clauses 19.1, and without affecting any other right or remedy available to it, either you or us may terminate this Agreement with immediate effect by providing written notice to the other party if:
+Notwithstanding the provisions of clauses 19.1, and without affecting any other right or remedy available to it, either you or we may terminate this Agreement with immediate effect by providing written notice to the other party if:

 19.4.2. the other party has committed a material breach of a material term of this Agreement that is not capable of being remedied;